Gary Forbes: Professional career

 In July 2010, Forbes returned to the US for another shot at the NBA.
 He was invited to play with the Houston Rockets on their summer league team in Las Vegas.
 Forbes played in 4 of the team's 5 games, averaging 3.8 points and 3.0 rebounds per game.

-On September 18, 2010, the Denver Nuggets invited Forbes to training camp.
+On September 18, 2010, the Denver Nuggets invited Forbes to a training camp.
 Playing in 8 games, Forbes averaged 19.0 minutes, 10.1 points, and 2.9 rebounds per game.
 He survived pre-season cuts and made the season roster.

-On December 10, 2011 Forbes signed an offer sheet with the Toronto Raptors.
+On December 10, 2011, Forbes signed an offer sheet with the Toronto Raptors.
 On December 13, 2011, Forbes was officially signed by the Raptors.

 On July 11, 2012, Forbes was traded to the Houston Rockets along with a future first round pick for Kyle Lowry.
 He was waived by Houston on October 29, 2012.

 In December 2012, Forbes joined the Zhejiang Lions club in the Chinese Basketball Association.
 He replaced Al Thornton on the team.

 In September 2013, Forbes signed with the Brooklyn Nets.
 However, he was waived on October 17.

 On November 1, 2013, Forbes was acquired by the Springfield Armor.
 On January 3, 2014, he was waived by the Armor due to a season-ending injury.

 On December 21, 2015, Forbes signed with Atenienses de Manatí of the Puerto Rican Baloncesto Superior Nacional.
 On March 28, 2016, he left Atenienses and was acquired by the Grand Rapids Drive.
 That night he made his debut for the Drive in a 136–105 loss to Raptors 905, recording four points, two rebounds and one assist in one minute.

 On November 1, 2016, Forbes was acquired by the Long Island Nets of the NBA Development League.
 On January 17, he was waived by the Nets after appearing in 20 games.

 On February 19, 2017, Forbes signed with Boca Juniors of the Liga Nacional de Básquet.

 On September 21, 2017, Forbes signed with Faros Larissas for the 2017–18 Greek Basket League season.
 On February 24, 2018, he joined Al-Ittihad Jeddah of the Saudi Premier League.